With a gusting wind and a damp pitch Nomads looked to bounce back from the cup defeat on Saturday and claim an important Bank Holiday victory.

 For the visitors Langworthy produced another couple of runs which petered out near the goal-line, but a positive outcome looked a distinct possibility as Marvyn Roberts bustled his way through, and it required the combined defensive efforts of Kamran Abbasi and Joel Meade to shepherd him off course.

-: Oxford City Nomads 0-0 Slimbridge
+HALF-TIME: Oxford City Nomads 0-0 Slimbridge

 The second period unfolded in much the same fashion as the first with Nomads finding themselves faced with a yellow wall at every turn, and the visitors prepared to break at pace if offered the chance.